Inokashira Park Cherry Blossoms 2022

 • Lens: Fujifilm XF 16-55mm F2.8 R LM WR

-How was the Inokashira Park cherry blossoms in 2022 experience?
+The Inokashira Park cherry blossoms 2022 experience

 It was small binoculars.
 They were the type birders use.
 I’d never seen them at Inokashira Park before.
 It was a little surprising.
+The photographers were using them to find their subjects quickly.

 I have one major complaint about Inokashira Park.
 It’s the presence of the orange barriers during the hanami season.
 I understand they are there to prevent people from having parties, but they are so ugly.
 It’s hard to take photos without them appearing in the frame.
 You need to work around them.

 The other complaint I had was the time I went!
 Yes, I decided that, but I had many places to go that day.
 Inokashira Park had to be first due to the way I scheduled things.
+Let’s talk about it.

-Anyway, shooting there early in the morning is tricky.
+Shooting there early in the morning is tricky.
 Why?
 If you stand on the pond’s bridge and look east towards the cherry blossom trees, the sun could be in front of you.
 The sky will be bright, but the trees will be dark.
 That makes lighting difficult.

 Dealing with Inokashira Park cherry blossom lighting conditions: